ankrutik/aws/solutions_arch_cert/notes.md

 ## Versioning

-stores all versions to restore even if deleted; stores object versions with permissions
+stores all versions to restore even if deleted;

+each object version maintained with permissions, storage tiers;

 used for backup;